 In 1984, Florida approved its lottery by amending the constitution.

-From 1988 to 2007, Florida had 800 federal corruption convictions, more than any other state.
+From 1988, there were 800 federal corruption convictions from 1988 to 2007, more than any other state.

 Florida has given professional sports franchises some subsidies in the form of tax breaks since 1991.

-In 1992, Florida sided with the eventual loser of the presidential election.
+2020 marked the first time since 1992 that Florida sided with the eventual loser of the presidential election.

-In 1995, the Florida legislature modified Chapter 921 to provide that felons should serve at least 85% of their sentence.
+In 1995, the legislature modified Chapter 921 to provide that felons should serve at least 85% of their sentence.

 Since 1996, Florida has added four additional teams to the ranks of Division I FBS: UCF Knights, South Florida Bulls, Florida Atlantic Owls and FIU Panthers.